mailchimp/content-style-guide/04-grammar-and-mechanics.html.md

 Refer to MailChimp as “we,” not “it.”

 Capitalize the proper names of MailChimp products, features, pages, and tools.
+When referencing non-trademarked products like Pro, Snap, and Automation, include "MailChimp" in the name on first mention.

 - MailChimp Pro
+- MailChimp Snap
 - Inbox Inspector
 - Look What You Can Do